A Deep Journey into Super-resolution: A survey: Introduction

 \section{Introduction}

 }

-\epigraph{\it `Everything has been said before, but since nobody listens we have to keep going back and beginning all over again.'}{Andre Gide} \IEEEPARstart{I}{mage} super-resolution (SR) has received increasing attention from {the} research community in recent years.
+\epigraph{\it `Everything has been said before, but since nobody listens we have to keep going back and beginning all over again.'}{Andre Gide}

+\IEEEPARstart{I}{mage} super-resolution (SR) has received increasing attention from {the} research community in recent years.
 Super-resolution aims to convert a given low-resolution image with coarse details to a corresponding high-resolution image with better visual quality and refined details.
 Image super-resolution is also {referred to} by other names such as image scaling, interpolation, upsampling, zooming and enlargement.
 The process of generating a raster image with higher resolution can be performed using a single image or multiple images.
-This exposition mainly focuses on single image super-resolution (SISR) due to its challenging nature and because multi-image SR is directly based on SISR.
+Due to practical considerations, this exposition mainly focuses on single image super-resolution (SISR) which has been extensively studied due to its challenging nature.
+For SR in higher dimensional inputs (such as videos and 3D scans), we refer the reader to recent seminal works \cite{jo2018deep,wang2019edvr,li2019fast,thawakar2019image,smith2018multi}.

 High-resolution images provide improved reconstructed details of the scenes and constituent objects, which are critical for many devices such as large computer displays, HD television sets, and hand-held devices (mobile phones, tablets, cameras \etc).
 Furthermore, super-resolution has important applications in many other domains \eg object detection in scenes~\cite{girshick2016region} (particularly small {objects} \cite{bai2018sod}), face recognition in surveillance videos~\cite{mudunuri2016low}, medical imaging~\cite{greenspan2008super}, improving interpretation of images in remote sensing \cite{lillesand2014remote}, astronomical images \cite{lobanov2005resolution}, and forensics \cite{swaminathan2008digital}.